wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 year in June to over 25%.

 It is actually strange writing about this now, and I'm not entirely certain I should have written all of this.
-In some ways it was noe of the most stressful times in my life, and looking back it feels surreal.
+In some ways it was one of the most stressful times in my life, and looking back it feels surreal.

 I hope there are some nuggets of knowledge in here to help others avoid